Acidknight/CLI_D-D_Class_Creator/README.md

-Welcome to the Dungeons and Dragons Class Creator!
+Welcome to the Maybelline products API!

+To start enter ruby bin/run into your terminal!